zzhhatthl/PoDDyHePo-projection/README.md

     and Loimaa, 5 = Helsinki and Vantaa, 6 = Northern Ostrobothnia and
     Kainuu.

-When formatting your dataset, the data types of year, sex and age should be numeric, factor and numeric, respectively.
+When formatting your data set, the data types of year, sex and age should be numeric, factor and numeric, respectively.
 Other binary/categorical variables should be factor and continuous numeric.

 ## Guidelines for Using the package